Parshuram Kund: Religious importance

 It is a shrine of all-India importance located in the lower reaches of the Lohit River.
 Thousands of pilgrims visit the place in winter every year, especially on the Makar Sankranti day for a holy dip in the sacred kund which is believed to wash away one's sins.
 There is a mythological story behind this beautiful place as told by the local people.
 It is believed that Parashurama the sixth incarnation of Vishnu, on the orders of his father Rishi Jamadagni, beheaded his mother Renuka with his axe.
 Since he had committed one of the worst crimes of killing one's mother, the axe got stuck to his hand.
 His father pleased with his obedience decided to give him a boon to which he asked for his mother to be restored back to life.
 Even after his mother was brought back to life the axe could not be removed from his hand.
 This was a reminder of the heinous crime he had committed.
 He repented for his crime and on taking the advice of eminent rishis of that time, he arrived at the banks of Lohit River to wash his hands in its pure waters.
 It was a way to cleanse him of all the sins.
 As soon as he dipped his hands into the waters the axe immediately got detached and since then the site where he washed his hands became a place of worship and came to be known by sadhus as Parshuram Kund.

 Also there are many stories varying from region to region in India that describe the above incident and there are numerous temples dedicated to Parashurama most of which are in Kerala.
 But this place attracts many pilgrims from near and far and quite a few sanyasis reside here and take care of the temple that is dedicated to Parashurama.

 History

-The site of the Parashuram Kund as established by the Sadhu was in existence until the 1950 Assam earthquake that shook the whole of the North-East and the kund was completely covered.
-A very strong current is now flowing over the original site of the kund but massive boulders have in a mysterious way embedded themselves in a circular formation in the river bed thus forming another kund in place of the old.
+The site of the Parashuram Kund as established by the Sadhu was in existence until the 1950 Assam earthquake that shook the whole of the North-East and the Kund was completely covered.
+A very strong current is now flowing over the original site of the Kund, but massive boulders have in a mysterious way embedded themselves in a circular formation in the riverbed thus forming another Kund in place of the old.

 The temple which is believed to be the home of Malini (Parvati) is situated on the rocky hills of the Ghagra and Ghai rivers in the Likabali sub-division.
 Read more here.